Impressions of the Cote Vermeille: from Leucate to Collioure

 That concludes the Leucate leg of our travels.
 We stayed here for two nights which is pretty much all the time you would need to explore the village.
 It's very compact with all the action happening around Place de la République.
 But if you're interested in a beach holiday or in water sports you should take more time here to explore the beautiful coastline.

 Closest airport is Perpignan and you can fly direct from Dublin with Aer Lingus though flights can be pricey during summer months.
 Montpellier (Aer Lingus- 130 kms) or Carcassonne (Ryanair - 87kms) could also be an option if you're thinking of hiring a car.
+For car hire, one of the best value sites we've used to date is Discover Cars, comparing prices across 700 suppliers.

 There is plenty of free 24-hour car parking in Leucate at the Boulodrome - an outdoor public parking area which is less than five minutes' walk out of the village.